 - Naruto's Sexy Jutsu is similar.
 In this case, it is an actual Jutsu... but all it does is transform the user into a Shameless Fanservice Girl.

-- Subverted: Naruto plans to use a powerful attack to defeat Kiba, but ends up farting in his face (which is made to look like the big "attack" Naruto was planning).
-The fart actually causes Kiba difficulty because of his heightened sense of smell... which then allows Naruto to use his true plan, the Uzamaki Barrage (an effective combo Doppelgänger Attack).
+- Subverted when Naruto fights Kiba in the Chunin Exams.
+Naruto plans to use a powerful attack to defeat Kiba, but ends up farting in his face, which is made to look like the big "attack" Naruto was planning.
+The fart actually causes Kiba difficulty because of his heightened sense of smell... which then allows Naruto to use his true plan, the Uzumaki Barrage.

 - Subverted again with later abuse of the Thousand Years Of Death; Naruto uses the attack in an until-that-point deadly serious fight.
-Beat... and then it's revealed he used not his fingers, but an explosive-loaded knife.
+All pause momentarily... and then it's revealed he used not his fingers, but an explosive-loaded knife.
 Ouch.

 - Most of Genma's Anything-Goes Techniques, as well many other Ranma ½ moves.

-- The Saotome School Ultimate Attack/Finishing Move consists of distracting the opponent by pretending to be about to use an ultimate technique, then running away to think of something better.
+- The Saotome School Ultimate Attack/Finishing Move consists of distracting the opponent by pretending to use an ultimate technique, then running away to think of something better.